 Sector: Aerospace and Aviation About: As the world's only professional body dedicated to the entire aerospace community, RAeS was established in 1866 to further the art, science and engineering of aeronautics and has been at the forefront of global developments ever since.
-Mission: To provide influence and leadership to the aerospace, aviation and space domains, disseminating impartial and authoritative knowledge and information to a broad audience.
-Vision: To be recognised as the leading professional community and independent source of knowledge in aerospace, aviation and space.
-Members: Membership is open to all, from those with an interest in the sector to those who are studying or working within the sectors of aerospace, aviation and space.
+Mission: To ensure the advancement of aeronautical art, science and engineering and to promote that species of knowledge which distinguishes the profession of aeronautics.
+Vision: To be recognised as the premier resource for aeronautical knowledge, debate and opinion and maintain the highest professional standards across all aeronautical disciplines.
+Members: Membership is open to all, from those with an interest in the sector to those who are studying or working within the aerospace or aviation industry.
 Approximate number of members: 25,000 Registration agreements with other institutions: Royal Institute of Navigation (RIN).
-O M Licensed to award: EngTech lEng C Eng Registered members: 159 595 3,510 Registered via agreements: - - 6 Grades of Membership: Student Affiliate; Apprentice Affiliate; Affiliate; Associate (ARAeS); Associate Member (AMRAeS); Member (MRAeS); Fellow (FRAeS); Companion (CRAeS).
-Specialist interest groups: 22 specialist groups and also the Young Persons' Network (YPN) and Women in Aviation and Aerospace Committee (WAAC).
+O M Licensed to award: EngTech lEng C Eng Registered members: 168 618 3,564 Registered via agreements: - - 6 Grades of Membership: Student Affiliate; Apprentice Affiliate; Affiliate; Associate (ARAeS); Associate Member (AMRAeS); Member (MRAeS); Fellow (FRAeS); Companion (CRAeS).
+Specialist interest groups: 23 specialist groups and also the Young Persons' Network (YPN) and Women in Aviation and Aerospace Committee (WAAC).
 Member benefits Structure: 37 branches in the UK; 30 international branches; four international divisions.
 Q Contact details: